bkeane/stage/README.md

 of a pipeline segmented into **stages** through a security lense.
 RPC systems are the stomping ground of overpriviledged and under-scrutinized software execution.
 A place where secret material is presented to a rapidly changing landscape of needs-based-tooling reprisentative of supply chain vectors.

-Some companies choose to solve this supply chain vector through the constraint of tooling via committee; a universally disliked approach due to mixed directives.
-Move as quickly as possible, but also don't forget to pass through the eye of that needle over there.

 Stage proposes that software pipelines be architected primarily through access design and not by the self-evident phases of software in nature.

 The End-to-End tests probably don't need to be able to overwrite oci images, and the build process probably doesn't need access to that `client_id` / `client_secret` pair.